Do You Need Union Membership to Protect You From Lawsuits?

 1. WHAT IS PROFESSIONAL LIABILITY INSURANCE, AND HOW DOES IT WORK?

-A student gets hurt on a field trip, or breaks a bone during gym class.
-Another accuses a teacher of inappropriate touching or advances, or not meeting special education needs.
-Such lawsuits can be career kryptonite for educators, but professional liability insurance offers protection by covering the court costs needed to defend a teacher and, if necessary, damages.
+Certainly, the list of things that could go wrong on school grounds—and leave a teacher liable—is varied.
+A student could get hurt on a field trip, or break a bone during gym class.
+Another student might falsely accusea teacher of inappropriate touching or advances, or not meeting special education needs.
+Such lawsuits can be career kryptonite for educators, but professional liability insurance offers protection by covering the court costs needed to defend a teacher and, if necessary, any damages.

-School districts purchase General Liability coverage to protect teachers for actions performed in their scope of duties.
-For example, the 41 Pennsylvania school districts insured by Willis, a major insurance provider for schools, offer coverage for bodily injury including corporal punishment, property damage, libel, slander, invasion of privacy, and sexual abuse, according to Willis Executive Vice President Reid Sandner.
+School districts also purchase General Liability coverage to protect teachers for actions performed in their scope of duties.
+For example, the approximately 40 Pennsylvania school districts insured by, a major insurance provider for schools, offer coverage for bodily injury including corporal punishment, property damage, libel, slander, invasion of privacy, and sexual abuse, according to Willis Executive Vice President Reid Sandner.

 2. UNION PROFESSIONAL LIABILITY INSURANCE PROVIDED TO MEMBERS IS REDUNDANT AND LARGELY UNNECESSARY.